Domnis/Nebuni/README.md

 - [x] Call and fetch Unistellar's science API
 - [x] Add input to define GPS coordinates (and use them to make API calls)
 - [x] Open Unistellar's app by using providing deeplink
-- [ ] Save those information for next app use
+- [x] Save GPS coordinates for next app use
 - [ ] Save API result locally for offline use
 - [ ] Add screen to configure Altitude and Azimuth range
 - [ ] Add option to filter mission by type